magicalbunny31/flooded-area-moderation/readme.md

       - ~~[`./src/data/developers.js`](./src/data/developers.js)~~
          - the `developers` export variable is only used for [@magicalbunny31/fennec-utilities](https://github.com/magicalbunny31/fennec-utilities)
          - since you (assumedly) disabled it in step 7, this file is now redundant~
-         - ..don't delete it though, you will come across import errors regardless
+         - ..don't delete it, though: you will come across import errors
       - [`./src/data/discord.js`](./src/data/discord.js)
          - the default export for this file is a list of objects that are defined in this file
             - the schema for each object will follow the format as the `FloodedAreaCommunity` variable in this file